Brent-Tucker/redisHttpApi/README.md

 1. OpenResty has been installed under /usr/local/openresty, please refer to http://www.openresty.org/ for details.

-2. Redis has been installed and without authentication settings.
+2. Redis has been installed.

 ## Usage:

-1. Modify the Redis settings in lua/appConfig.lua, the defaults are localhost and 6379.
+1. Modify the Redis settings in lua/appConfig.lua, the defaults are localhost and 6379, and doesn't require pass.

 2. Start the app by running the shell file ./startup.sh, please modify the execution permission if it can't start.
 Please refer to OpenResty's documentation for how to start the service if you're using Windows to run OpenResty.